cleentfaar/windmill/README.md

       - [ ] Provide the same functionality as the CLI, only now though a website
   - [ ] Create more complex scenarios, making sure the game logic deals with every possible case.
   - [ ] Add more engines besides 'Random'
-- CLI
-  - [x] Able to play a basic game through the CLI
-- Webapp
-  - [] Able to play a basic game through the Web App.